Claudiomics/azure-database-migration/README.md

 Microsoft Entra ID is a cloud-based identity and access management system which can be configured by the administrator account to manage users, groups and applications and this can be used to manage access to Azure SQL Database too.
 Features such as user authenication and access management help keep organisations' data secure and secures data from data modifications from unauthorised personel.

-To manage who can access the data, I first created an admin account which holds the authority to manage and oversee the production database.
-Enabling Microsfot Entra ID authentication for the SQL Server hosting the production database was essential.
-Additionally, I ensured that Azure Data Studio could establish a connection using Microsoft Enterprise credentials.
-I then go on to provision database reader users with read-only access so the data can't be corrupted by individuals without clearance.
+To manage who can access the data, I first made my account an admin account which holds the authority to manage and oversee the production database.
+Additionally, I ensured that Azure Data Studio could establish a connection using Microsoft Enterprise credentials as this re-set my account to admin status.
+I then go on to provision a database reader user with read-only access so the data can't be corrupted by individuals without clearance.

-"Discuss the configuration process, role definitions, and the creation of both admin and reader accounts."

 The following steps outline this process in more details.